john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 1. Choose a random starting direction.
 2. At each intersection, take the rightmost turn.
 At dead-ends, turn around.
 3. If you have gone more than (H * W) + 2 cells, stop; the maze will not be solved.
-4. Terminate when you reach the end cell.
-5. Prune the extraneous branches from the solution before returning it.
+4. Prune the extraneous branches from the solution before returning it.

 ###### Optional Parameters